spiral/docs/basic/workers.md

 ```

 The bootloaders will only be invoked once, without request/task context.
 After that application will stay in process
 memory permanently.
-Since the application bootload only happens once for many requests you add many components and extension
+Since the application bootload only happens once for many requests you can add many components and extension
 without performance penalty (still, watch memory).

 ## Limitations